jvaraujo-dev/coup/README.md

 make up
 ```

-To stop and remove the docker images, run:
+To stop and remove the containers, run:
 ```
 make down
 ```